UPDATE: In 2020, Medicaid will have most of the same requirements and application steps detailed below.

 How to Apply for Medicaid in Alaska

+“Where do you sign up for Medicaid in Alaska?”
 Applicants have several options when completing a Medicaid application.
 The process is straight forward, with nearly three hundred thousand Alaskans currently enrolled for Medicaid benefits.
 In Alaska, Medicaid and CHIP go by the names Medicaid and SCHIP.
 Applicants may qualify for Medicaid even if they already have health insurance.

-If you are unemployed or do not earn money enough to afford healthcare in Alaska, discover what services are covered by Medicaid, as you may be eligible for free healthcare.
+If you are unemployed or do not earn enough money to afford healthcare in Alaska, discover what services are covered by Medicaid, as you may be eligible for free healthcare.
 The types of Medicaid insurance include traditional Medicaid and Denali KidCare, which is the Children’s Health Insurance Program (CHIP) Medicaid coverage.
 Alaska Medicaid coverage can also be administered if you are disabled, blind, elderly or a pregnant woman residing in the state.